Links on Android Authority may earn us a commission. Learn more.

 Buying the right Suunto watch for your needs

 All Suunto watches focus on fitness and sports tracking above smart features.
 In this respect, you can’t really go wrong with any if you’re seeking a training companion.
 You can find a heart rate sensor on every watch listed below.
 They all feature water resistance to some degree, and each uses Suunto’s mobile health, training, and planning app.
 Fitness tracking for a dizzying number of activities, from fishing to skiing, is also a common trait.
 While battery life will differ between these devices, all feature battery-saving modes for use with GPS.

 However, the models do differ in some key areas.
 As with any product, finding the right Suunto device is about weighing up the features you need against the device’s value.
 We break down the key differences below to help you find the best Suunto watch for your needs.

 The best Suunto watches

-- The Suunto 9 Peak is the best Suunto watch you can buy.
-It crams the best of the Baro’s features into a slimmer body and then some.
+- The Suunto 9 Peak Pro is the best Suunto watch you can buy.
+It crams the best of the Peak and Baro into a slightly slimmer, tougher body and then some.
 It’s also the best-looking Suunto you can buy for the boardroom but will serve a hiker or mountain climber just as well.

 - The Suunto 9 Baro is the best Suunto for multisports enthusiasts.
-It crams a kitchen sink’s worth of features into a stocky, hardy outdoor multisports watch.
+It packs a kitchen sink’s worth of features into a stocky, hardy outdoor versatile watch.

 - The Suunto 7 is the best Suunto smartwatch.
 Powered by Wear OS, this is the best option for those wanting a more familiar smartwatch experience with the usual Google services.